 Community Right to Bid

-The Community Right to Bid gives community groups a fairer chance to prepare and bid to buy community buildings and facilities that are important to them.
+The Community Right to Bid gives community groups a fairer chance to save assets that are important to them.
 This could include their:

 - village shop